collocations.org

 negotiate

-draw up, write | conclude, enter into, make, sign
+conclude, enter into, make, sign

 He entered into a contract with his former employer.

-the firm carrying out the construction contract
+the company fulfilling the construction contract

-cancel, end, repudiate
+cancel, end, repudiate (BrE,law), rescind (law, esp.
+BrE), terminate

 Either party can terminate the contract at any time.

-be subject to
+be subject to (esp.
+BrE)

 The offer has been accepted, subject to contract (= the agreement is not legally binding before contracts are signed).

-be in breach of, break, violate
+be in breach of, breach, break, violate

 If you go on strike you will be in breach of contract.

-enforce
+enforce (law)

-(law)
+exchange (law)

-(law) When a house is auctioned the successful bidder must exchange contracts immediately and pay a deposit.
+The successful bidder must exchange contracts immediately and pay a deposit.

-CONTRACT + VERB
+contract + VERB

 expire